lvnam0801/otprime.github.io/_posts/2019-10-24-Introduction.md

 > Supervised learning and Unsupervised learning

 ### Supervised learning
-In supervised learning, we are given a data set(training set) and already know what our correct ouput should look like, having the idea(sự hình dung) that there is a relationship between the input and the output.
+In supervised learning, we are given a data set(training set) and already know what our correct ouput should look like, having the idea that there is a relationship between the input and the output.

 Supervised learning problem are categorized into <strong><em>regression</em></strong> and <strong><em>classification</em></strong>.
 In a regression problem, we are trying to predict results with a continuous ouput(linear), meaning that we are trying to map input variables to some continuous function.
 In a classification problem, we are instead trying to predict results in a discrete output.
 In the words, we are trying to map input variable into discrete categories.